-(1) All options surrendered were options to purchase, and all shares of stock exchanged were, shares of the Company's Class A common stock.
-The number of options surrendered and shares of stock exchanged have been adjusted to reflect a 1-for-5.3089 reverse stock split effected in August 1996 pursuant to which each outstanding share of the Company's Class A and Class B common stock became 0.1883629 share of Common Stock, and the underlying class of stock and number of shares issuable upon exercise, and the exercise price per share, of each outstanding option will be adjusted accordingly.
-See "Description of Capital Stock -- Reverse Stock Split."
-(2) All options received were options to purchase, and all shares of stock received were, shares of the Company's Class B common stock.
-The number of options and shares of stock received have been adjusted to reflect a 1-for-5.3089 reverse stock split effected in August 1996 pursuant to which each outstanding share of the Company's Class A and Class B common stock became 0.1883629 share of Common Stock, and the underlying class of stock and number of shares issuable upon exercise, and the exercise price per share, of each outstanding option were adjusted accordingly.
-See "Description of Capital Stock -- Reverse Stock Split."
-Also prior to completion of this Offering, all of the Company's outstanding shares of Class B common stock and outstanding options to purchase shares of class B common stock will be converted automatically into a like number of shares of Common Stock, or options to purchase a like number of shares of Common Stock, as the case may be.
+- (1) All options surrendered were options to purchase, and all shares of stock exchanged were, shares of the Company's Class A common stock.
+The number of options surrendered and shares of stock exchanged have been adjusted to reflect a 1-for-5.3089 reverse stock split to be effective prior to completion of this Offering.
+See "Description of Capital Stock -- Reverse Stock Split." - (2) All options received were options to purchase, and all shares of stock received were, shares of the Company's Class B common stock.
+The number of options and shares of stock received have been adjusted to reflect a 1-for-5.3089 reverse stock split to be effective prior to completion of this Offering.
+See "Description of Capital

+Stock -- Reverse Stock Split."
+Also prior to completion of this Offering, all of the Company's outstanding shares of Class B common stock and outstanding options to purchase shares of Class B common stock will be converted automatically into a like number of shares of Common Stock, or options to purchase a like number of shares of Common Stock, as the case may be.
 See "Description of Capital Stock -- Reverse Stock Split."